- Snowmobile 260 km (155 miles) of Arctic wilderness, along traditional Inuit routes

 Extend your snowmobile season with this exciting Arctic adventure

 Experience the Arctic wilderness by snowmobile on this 260 km (155 mile) journey from Iqaluit to Kimmirut.
 Travel along traditional Inuit routes across the ice of Frobisher Bay and Soper River, a Canadian Heritage River.
-Feel the exhilaration as you drive over the sea ice!Download Trip Planner Talk to a Travel Advisor
+Feel the exhilaration as you drive over the sea ice!Download Trip Planner Request A Quote

 CAD $3,899 (+tax)